 The music department of Oxford University Press invited me to make an edition of some lute music, and I did, entitled Elizabethan Popular Music for the Lute, which I’m sorry to say is no longer available.
 Here it was necessary to decide exactly what to provide for users of the book: a facsimile of the original piece in each case?
 A transcription of each piece into newly written-out tablature?
 A transcription into piano two-stave notation as David Lumsden had done a few years earlier in his anthology of lute music?
 I decided to publish for each piece the facsimile and also the transcription into piano notation, and that solution was adopted for all the ten or so titles in that series, with different editors.
 Here we come across the same situation which I mentioned before, about which version or versions to provide out of several possibilities.

-There followed my facsimile edition of the Complete Works for Guitar of Sor, first with a firm in Miami and New York.
+There followed my facsimile edition of the Complete Works for Guitar of Sor, first with a firm in Miami and NY but with production in Miami Beach.
 Copies of that edition arrived in Barcelona, Sor’s city of birth, and people there tell me that that edition was a sensation there because they did not even know previously that such works existed.
+Around that time I was in Mexico where friends had a cafe which they called La Tecla because it was frequented by writers (hence a tecla, a key on a typewriter keyboard) and by musicians (hence the tecla on a teclado, that is a musical keyboard).
+I asked if I could use the name for my new publishing house which was publishing both literature and music, and they said yes, and so Tecla Editions came into being.
+Also in Florida I learned to scuba dive.

 Then I published a new facsimile edition of Sor’s guitar works this time in the UK with my own firm Tecla Editions, then the Complete Works of Giuliani in 39 volumes.
 Then the New Complete Works for Guitar of Sor, this time in re-engraved form, and quite a large number of other works, especially songs, with my firm Tecla Editions.
 My aim is to make my professionally edited editions available even to the merest beginner.
 Where it is an edition of music I always have the edition looked through and checked before publication by a professional musician.